EXCLUSIVE-Toyota to buy 13 mln air-bag inflators from Takata rival-sources

 * Duterte wants balance, objective approach (Recasts, adds background, quotes)

-TOKYO, Aug 21 Toyota Motor Corp, in a bid to reduce its risk from potentially lethal air-bag inflators supplied by Takata Corp, will buy millions of them from smaller parts maker Nippon Kayaku Co, people familiar with the matter said.
+TOKYO Aug 21 Toyota Motor Corp, seeking to reduce its risk from potentially lethal Takata Corp air-bag inflators, will buy millions of the component from smaller parts maker Nippon Kayaku Co, people familiar with the matter said.

 The Japanese carmaker asked the second-tier supplier last month to increase production so it can supply Toyota with more than 13 million inflators from next July until 2020, said a person with direct knowledge of the deal and a second individual who was briefed on it.

-The move is the most proactive yet by manufacturers affected by the world's biggest automotive recall, which has prompted more than 10 automakers to recall tens of millions of vehicles since 2008 to replace Takata air bags.
+The move is the most proactive yet by manufacturers in what has become the world's biggest automotive recall.
+More than 10 automakers have recalled tens of millions of vehicles since 2008 to replace Takata air bags, which have been linked to the deaths of eight people and more than 100 injuries.

-Takata air-bag inflators have been linked to eight deaths and more than 100 injuries after exploding with excessive force, spraying shrapnel inside vehicles.
+Defective Takata air-bag inflators have exploded with excessive force, spraying shrapnel inside vehicles.
 Automakers are bearing the cost of most recalls while the root cause is investigated.

-Lawmakers in the United States have urged Takata to recall immediately all cars equipped with the company's air bags, a demand that could affect more than 50 million cars on U.S. roads.

 Toyota based the amount of Nippon Kayaku purchases on the number of vehicles with Takata-made inflators it thinks could become dangerous as the cars age over the next few years, the people said.